List of Best Accounting Books of all time

 by Burton G. Malkiel (Author)

-A book by Princeton economist is sure to make heads turn, and if it is the celebrated Burton Malkiel, students cannot resist the inclination to grab a copy of his book.
-Written in 1973, this book is an established guide for all fresher, novice, or entrepreneur.
-Written in a simple and engaging style, this book packs the idea of indexing in a risk-taking and unpredictable world of the stock market.
-The book advises in a lucid way and does a great job of combining the theoretical and the practical of the stock market funds.
-The eleventh edition of the book adds fresh material on exchange-traded funds and investment opportunities in emerging markets, a brand-new chapter on “smart beta” funds, the newest marketing gimmick of the investment management industry, and a new supplement that tackles the increasingly complex world of derivatives.
-This book is a great source of fundamentals and is recommended for anybody who is looking for advice on managing his money.
+A book by a Princeton economist is sure to make heads turn, and if it is the celebrated Burton Malkiel, students cannot resist the inclination to grab a copy of his book.
+Written in 1973, this book is an established guide for all fresher, novice, or entrepreneurs.
+Written in a simple and engaging style, this book packs the idea of indexing in the stock market's risk-taking and unpredictable world.
+The book advises lucidly and does a great job of combining the stock market funds' theoretical and practical.
+The eleventh edition of the book adds fresh material on exchange-traded funds and investment opportunities in emerging markets, a brand-new chapter on "smart beta" funds, the newest marketing gimmick of the investment management industry, and a new supplement that tackles the increasingly complex world of derivatives.
+This book is a great source of fundamentals and is recommended for anybody looking for advice on managing his money.

 #8 – Financial Shenanigans: How to Detect Accounting Gimmicks & Fraud in Financial Reports